Gabby Allen Shows Off Killer Figure In A Tie-Dye Bikini In Ibiza

-Gabby Allen flaunted her incredible figure on Instagram by rocking a sexy, tie-dye bikini.
+Gabby Allen flaunted her incredible figure on Instagram by rocking a sexy tie-dye bikini.
 The post was added to her scorching feed on August 11, and it has already captured the attention of many of her 1.1 million fans.

-The sultry new share showed the model posed with her boyfriend, Brandon Myers.
+The sultry new share showed the model posing with her boyfriend, Brandon Myers.
 A geotag in the update indicated that the pair was at the Blue Marlin in Ibiza.
-The two put their heads together and looked directly into the camera while posing on towel-lined lounge chairs.
+The two put their heads together and looked directly at the camera while posing on towel-lined lounge chairs.
 The area was surrounded by several other sunbathers and khaki-colored umbrellas.
-Gabby kicked one leg out to her side and tucked the other toward her opposite thigh as she turned heads in a skimpy tie-dye bikini that showed off her killer curves.
+Gabby kicked one leg out to her side and tucked the other toward her opposite thigh as she turned heads and showed off her killer curves.

-The suit boasted a navy blue and white tie-dye pattern that popped against her tanned skin.
+The swimsuit boasted a navy blue and white tie-dye pattern that popped against her tanned skin.
 Its tiny cups were spaced far apart and left her collar and a glimpse of cleavage well on display.
 The suit had thin strings that were worn over her sculpted shoulders and muscular arms.
-Only a tease of Gabby’s bottoms could be seen because of the way that her hands were positioned, and her shapely thighs were well on display.
+Only a tease of Gabby’s bottoms could be seen because of the way her hands were positioned, and her shapely thighs were well on display.

-Gabby styled her long, blond tresses with a middle part and wore french pigtail braids that tumbled over her chest to her navel.
+Gabby styled her long blond tresses with a middle part and wore French pigtail braids that tumbled over her chest to her navel.
 She sported several hair accessories on her wrist and rocked a shell bracelet and a few rings on one hand.
-One of her ankles also boasted a shell anklet while she wore a pair of silver earrings to complete her look.
+One of her ankles also boasted a shell anklet.
+She wore a pair of silver earrings to complete her look.

 Bradon ditched his shirt for the photo op and showed off his chiseled abs for the camera.
-He opted for a pair of tiny swim shorts that left his tatted body well within view.
-The model added a thick gold necklace to his collar and went barefoot for the occasion.
+He opted for a pair of tiny swim shorts and left his tatted body well within view.
+The model wore a thick gold necklace on his collar and went barefoot for the occasion.

-In the caption of the post, Gabby wished Brandon a happy birthday and called him a “magical human” while adding a single red heart emoji to the end of her words.
+In the caption, Gabby wished Brandon a happy birthday and called him a “magical human” while adding a single red heart emoji at the end.
 As of this writing, the post has garnered over 42,000 likes and 160-plus comments from Gabby’s fans.
 Some were quick to comment on her ripped body while a few more wished Brandon a happy birthday.

 “You two look so perf together!” one social media user gushed.